KEIREN Westwood has spelled out his determination to reclaim the number one spot at Sunderland - and revealed how a sickness bug ruined his season.

 "I'm 27 and sitting on the bench is not my cup of tea.
 It is not why I play football and it is the first time since I got into the team at Carlisle at 20 that I have experienced it.

 "Saturday afternoon is the most important day of the week, having the buzz of driving to the stadium and seeing people come to see you play is like nothing.
-And it has been a while since I have experienced it now.
+And it has been a while since I have

 "It gets thrown at you that you get paid more than decent money, so just be happy, but that is not me.
 And it is hard as a keeper because he (O'Neill) can only pick one.